yyvincent/southwest-automation/README.md

 5. Test different airport codes for the depart airport and the arrive airport from the airport drop down list, use proper departure date and arrive date, the selection is valid, no error message is displayed.

 FlightSearchResultsPageTest: This is the flight search result page test.
+These are the tests performed for this page:

 1. On the flight search result page, all the information such as departure airport, return airport, departure date, return date is based on the input from the Flight Search Page.
 2. Test if nonstop is selected for both departure and returned flights in the flight search page, only nonstop flights will be displayed in the search result page.

 TripandPriceDetailsPageTest: This is the flight reservation summary detail page test.
+These are the tests performed for this page:

 1. Based on the selected flight numbers for departing and return flights, the duration and the price for each are verified and compared with the selection from the flight search result page.
 The total price is equal to the sum of the departing flight and and the return flight,